-Head lice (pediculosis)NO - parent/guardian notified.
-Treatment must beItching of head/neck; visible crawling (live) lice in the hairinitiated before returning to school.
-Students will be rechecked and must obtain clearance from health personnel or designated staff prior to returning to school/class.
+NO - parent/guardian notified.
+Treatment must be initiated before returning to school.
+Student will be rechecked and must obtain clearance from health personnel or designated staff prior to returning to school/class.

 Skin lesions (to include streptococci, staphylococcus, impetigo and MRSA infections).
-YES - for 24 hours after antibiotic treatment initiated.